Seacliff

 In terms of cultural diversity, Seacliff records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Seacliff's population was found to be roughly comparable to the wider region in terms of cultural diversity, with 76.2% born in Australia, 89.7% being citizens, and 91.9% speaking English only at home.
-Christianity was identified as the main religion in Seacliff, comprising 41.4% of its population.
-However, Islam was found to be overrepresented, making up 0.7%, compared to the regional average of 3.0%.
+Seacliff's population was found to be roughly in line with the wider region's average in terms of cultural diversity, with 76.2% born in Australia, 89.7% being citizens, and 91.9% speaking English only at home.
+Christianity was the main religion in Seacliff, comprising 41.4% of its population.
+However, Islam was overrepresented, making up 0.7%, compared to 3.0% across Greater Adelaide.

 Frequently Asked Questions - Diversity